Benties/Benties/README.md

 ### Hi there 👋 My name is Ben Thai and Im a Full Stack Software Engineer

-- 🔭 I’m currently working on incorpertaing google maps AWS into my Airbnb Clone
+- 🔭 I’m currently working on incorpertaing AWS into my Airbnb Clone
 - ⚡ When Im not coding I enjoy Snowboarding, Boxing, and Video Games
 - 💬 Checkout my [Portfolio](https://benties.github.io/)
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ben-thai-6a1285127/)